Procedures at IU Bloomington

 - If a student fails to appear at the hearing commission, the student may explain the failure to appear in writing within 10 days to the presiding officer of the hearing commission.
 Written documentation supporting the cause of absence must be included.
 The presiding hearing commission officer will notify the student within 10 days whether the formal hearing may be rescheduled.

-- If the student fails to appear at the hearing without good cause, the hearing commission is required to impose the disciplinary sanction initially proposed by the Dean of Students after determining that the failure to appear is without good cause and that there is clear and convincing evidence to believe that the violation occurred as alleged.
+- If the student fails to appear at the hearing without good cause, the hearing commission is required to impose the disciplinary sanction initially proposed by the Dean of Students after determining that the failure to appear is without good cause and that there is a preponderance of evidence to believe that the violation occurred as alleged.
 The student waives the right of further appeal.